Tejan4422/portfolio/README.md

 with hyperparameter tuning because of long waitings in training but with training accuracy close to 60% can be achieved with this neural network

+## Project 6:Testing Best fit Classification Algorithm & Hyperparametertuning
+* Dataset used : Titanic
+* Objective : Based on the data try to classify who would be saved after the disaster since there are very few life saver boats
+* Algorithms Used:
+   * Random Forest Classification
+   * Gradient Boost
+   * Decision Tree
+   * MLP Classifier

 # CoronaData
 ## Case Studies